iLVL-Key/FFXI/gearswap/readme.md

 <summary>GEO</summary>

+Version 14.6.1
+- Adjusted Impact set to combine with Magic Accuracy set

 Version 14.6
 - Added Indicolure, Geocolure, and Entrust sets.
 These replace the Geomancy set, allowing more fine-tuned control over the stats for each.
 - Renamed luopan_out to idle_luopan to be a little more consitent.\